vuejs/awesome-vue/README.md

   - [vue-input-autosize ★1](https://github.com/syropian/vue-input-autosize): A simple Vue.js directive to autosize text input fields.
   - [vue-sticky-scroll](https://github.com/heatherbooker/vue-sticky-scroll): keep an element always scrolled to the bottom.
   - [vue-events](https://github.com/cklmercer/vue-events) by @cklmercer - A Vue plugin that simplifies event handling.
-  - [vue-truncate-filter](https://github.com/imcvampire/vue-truncate-filter) by @imcvampire - A Vue filter that simplifies how to truncate string.
+  - [vue-truncate-filter](https://github.com/imcvampire/vue-truncate-filter) by [@imcvampire](https://github.com/imcvampire) - A Vue filter that simplifies how to truncate string.
+  - [vur-tag-list](https://github.com/imcvampire/vue-tag-list) by [@imcvampire](https://github.com/imcvampire) - A Vue filter that simplifies how to print a list of tag from array.

 - #### SEO